Introduction

 3. Insert the JavaScript paths to the TMS dataLayer object

-Add the JavaScript paths to the corresponding variables:
+Include the JavaScript paths for the corresponding variables: